Naz Bohannon

-Nazihar Deonte Bohannon (born 22 January 1999) is an American professional basketball player for Science City Jena of the German Basketball Bundesliga.

-He measures 1.98 meters and plays as a power forward.
+Nazihar Deonte Bohannon (born 22 January 1999) is an American professional basketball player for the Artland Dragons of the German ProA.
+He played college basketball for Youngstown State and Clemson.
+Bohannon is a 1.98 m (6' 6") power forward.

 Early life

 Naz Bohannon is originally from Ohio.

 Professional career

 After he failed to make it to the roster of the Jacksonville Jaguars he signed in February 2023 with Rasta Vechta for the rest of the season.

 In July 2023, Bohannon signed with Phoenix Hagen of the German ProA league.

 On June 27, 2025, he signed with Science City Jena of the German Basketball Bundesliga.

+On September 14, 2026, he signed with Artland Dragons of the German ProA.

 Player profile

 Phoenix Hagen head coach Chris Harris raved about his new player: “..strengths are above all his physicality, but also his qualities as a "leader and his great character" Further, Harris stated that Bohannon "..is a great finisher around the basket.”

 Miscellaneous

 Bohannon had played American football and baseball as well as basketball at high school, had been active in the NCAA college league for five years and was on the verge of signing a professional contract in American football before deciding to play basketball.